Airport Cybersecurity: Safeguarding Against Today's Threats

 In airports, IoT devices are increasingly being used to manage and optimise airport operations, such as baggage handling, passenger flow, and facility management.
 These devices generate large amounts of data that can be used to improve airport efficiency and enhance the passenger experience.

-However, the widespread adoption of IoT devices also creates new security risks, particularly as many of these devices are connected to both IT and Operational Technology infrastructure.
+However, the widespread adoption of IoT devices also creates new cybersecurity risks for airports, particularly as many of these devices are connected to both IT and Operational Technology infrastructure.
 This means that a cyber attack on an IoT device can potentially compromise both IT and Operational Technology infrastructure, leading to operational disruptions and other negative consequences.

 In addition to the risks of IoT hacking, securing the information generated by operational assets, such as baggage handling systems (BHS), is also critical.
 The data generated by BHS, for example, includes sensitive passenger information and other operational data that must be protected from unauthorised access and misuse.